 This programme allows you to focus your training on work with children aged from three to seven years of age.
 You spend time in nursery classes, as well as teaching children of school age in both Reception and Key Stage 1 classes.
 You follow the same range of courses as those on the General Primary programme, in addition to an advanced study of early years education.

 School-based experiences are a central part of these programmes, with an opportunity for you to experience a range of ages within different schools.
 Both programmes also feature a range of professional courses to help you plan, teach, and develop your classroom skills.
 The programmes are designed, in conjunction with partnership schools, to meet the Teachers' Standards for the Award of Qualified Teacher Status (QTS).
+The high quality personalised support, ensures that the majority of our students exceed the teachers's standards at an outstanding level (Ofsted report 2013)

 If you are interested in teaching young children, but would prefer to train as a mathematics specialist, information may be found on our Primary Education (SSPIP) in Mathematics course page.
 If you would prefer to teach older pupils, information on our Secondary courses may be found on the Postgraduate Diploma Secondary Education course page.